 5. Leave It to the Pros (and Wait Outside)

-In some cases, a woman doesn't want her baby's father there.
-If you haven't been involved in the pregnancy or are estranged from her, there's a good chance she won't.
-Whatever the reason, if your presence in the room makes it stressful for her, it can make labor and delivery more difficult.
+In some cases, a woman doesn't want their baby's father there.
+If you haven't been involved in the pregnancy or are estranged from them, there's a good chance they won't.
+Whatever the reason, if your presence in the room makes it stressful for them, it can make labor and delivery more difficult.
 Then it's better for you to be elsewhere.

 For most dads, though, being with their partner is a good choice.
 In one study of how new fathers viewed the experience, 81% said it was rewarding and enjoyable.
 Regardless of how involved you choose to be, witnessing that final push that sends your child into the world can be an experience like no other.